cocur/slugify/README.md

 ### Laminas

-Slugify can be easely used in Laminas applications.
+Slugify can be easily used in Laminas applications.
 Included bridge provides a service and a view helper already registered for you.

 Just enable the module in your configuration like this.